PyconUK/2016.pyconuk.org/content/index.md

 the whole Python community, from web developers to hardware engineers, from professionals to hobbyists.
 There will be an [education programme](/teachers/) for teachers, and an [expanded research programme](/research/) aimed at researchers from the humanities, arts and scientists.
-The children's day returns too.
+The [children's day](/children/) returns too.

-Expect more details of all of this soon.

 ## Get involved